dhij/theplaybook/content/docs/deploy-hugo-to-github-pages.md

 categories: ["tutorial"]
 ---

-This post provides a step-by-step guide on how you can set up Hugo, configure Github Actions to publish to Github Pages, and link custom domain to your Github Pages.
+This post provides a step-by-step guide on how you can create this blog powered by Hugo, configure Github Actions to publish to Github Pages, and link custom domain to your Github Pages.

 <!--more-->